exdrums/hbg/k8s/cert-manager/README.md

-Local TLS Setup for hbg.local Domains with cert‑manager Prerequisites
+Local TLS Setup for hbg.lol Domains with cert‑manager Prerequisites
 Docker Desktop with Kubernetes enabled. kubectl installed and configured.